Use USPS to Ship Perfumes or Colognes

 Save Money on Shipping Fragrances with Shipping Software

 When shipping perfumes or other liquid fragrances, USPS restricts shippers to ground transportation only.
-Therefore, you will need to use the mail class Parcel Select Ground (the similar service at the Post Office is Retail Ground, and it’s more expensive than Parcel Select).
-That being said, you may be eligible to ship perfumes via air services such as First Class Package or Priority Mail, if you meet the following exceptions:
+Therefore, you will need to use USPS Ground Advantage Service.
+That being said, you may be eligible to ship perfumes via air-based services such as First Class Package or Priority Mail, if you meet the following exceptions:

-Since USPS considers perfumes and fragrances to be a type of hazardous material, we’ve listed out some guidelines for you to follow in order to ship them properly:
+Since USPS considers perfumes and fragrances to be a type of hazardous material, we’ve listed out some guidelines for you to follow to ship them properly:

-- For surface transportation, affix a Limited Quantity Label onto your package
+• For surface transportation, simply affix a Limited Quantity Label onto your package and ship with USPS Ground Advantage

-- Shippers must submit a letter of request to USPS’ manager of Product Classification.
-The request must include a list of each specific product to be mailed under the authorization, an MSDS for each product, the office of mailing, and expected frequency and quantity of mailings.
+• Shippers must submit a letter of request to the Postal Service’s manager of Product Classification.
+The request must include a list of each specific product to be mailed under the authorization, an MSDS for each product, the office of mailing, and the expected frequency and quantity of mailings.

 Pro Tip: You’ll notice that shipping perfume with an air transportation service such as Priority Mail is a huge headache!
-Therefore, we suggest playing it safe and sticking to Parcel Select Ground or Retail Ground.
+Therefore, we suggest playing it safe and sticking to USPS Ground Advantage.

 You Can’t Ship Perfume or Cologne Internationally